MyCoRe-Org/s3-mcr-plugin/README.md

 # Plugin
-This plugin provides a additional file view to view buckets stored in S3.
+This plugin provides an additional file view to view buckets stored in an external store.
 It also adds some rest endpoint and makes it possible to link buckets to MODS objects.
+An external store provides information about files and also allows to download them.
+To ensure integrity, information for all files in the external store is stored in a derivate.
+After integration, it is no longer necessary to communicate with the store for file information, as the information is provided via a local index.
+It is currently possible to integrate an s3 buckets as external stores.
+In addition, archives can be resolved to provide information about the files.
+It may also be possible to download files directly from archives.

 ## Configuration

 The plugin comes preconfigured with the following properties.
 ```
-MCR.FS.Impl.S3=org.mycore.filesystem.s3.XMLS3BucketProvider
-MCR.FS.Impl.S3.Key=bucket-crypt

-MCR.Crypt.Cipher.bucket-crypt.class=org.mycore.crypt.MCRAESCipher
-MCR.Crypt.Cipher.bucket-crypt.KeyFile=%MCR.datadir%/bucket.key
-MCR.Crypt.Cipher.bucket-crypt.EnableACL=false
+MCR.Crypt.Cipher.external-store-settings.class=org.mycore.crypt.MCRAESCipher
+MCR.Crypt.Cipher.external-store-settings.KeyFile=external_store_settings.key
+MCR.Crypt.Cipher.external-store-settings.EnableACL=false

+MCR.ExternalStore.Service.StoreProviderSettings.Cipher=external-store-settings
+MCR.ExternalStore.Service.ResolveArchives=true

+MCR.ExternalStore.s3.Provider.Class=org.mycore.externalstore.s3.MCRExternalStoreS3Provider

+MCR.ExternalStore.MaxDownloadSize=1000000

+MCR.ExternalStore.InfoIndex.Class=org.mycore.externalstore.index.db.MCRExternalStoreDbStoreInfoIndex

+MCR.ExternalStore.ArchiveResolver.zip.Download=true
+MCR.ExternalStore.ArchiveResolver.tar.Download=false
 ```
 ### Create key file
-You need to create the bucket-crypt key with the CLI command:
+You need to create the external-store-settings key with the CLI command:
 ```
-generate keyfile for cipher bucket-crypt
+generate keyfile for cipher external-store-settings
 ```
 ### Embed
 If you are using a MIR you will get a preconfigured metadata-page id which you can insert e.g.